amiceli/vitest-cucumber/README.md

 It will throw **When I run my unit tests was not called**.

+### Generate spec file from feature file

+Since `3.2.2` vitest-cucumber provide a script to generate spec file from feature file.

+You can use it like this :

+    node node_modules/@amiceli/vitest-cucumber/scripts/cli-generate.cjs <path-to-feature> <path-to-spec>

+An example :

+    node node_modules/@amiceli/vitest-cucumber/scripts/cli-generate.cjs features/example.feature src/__tests__/example.spec.ts

+You just have to format spec file after this script ;).

+Currently it generates `TS` file, if you need more options open an issue ;).

 ### describeFeature options

 `describeFeature` allow optionnal options to ignore `Scenario`, `Scenario Outline`, `Rule` according a tag.